BradleyMarie/plyodine/README.md

 models in the
 [Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/).

-PLYodine supports reading from and writing to PLY files in binary big-endian, binary little-endian, and ASCII modes.
-PLYodine uses stream based readers and writers meaning that they can both support files larger than can fit into memory.
+PLYodine supports reading from and writing to PLY streams in binary big-endian, binary little-endian, and ASCII modes.
+PLYodine uses stream based readers and writers meaning that they can both support streams larger than can fit into memory.

 While PLYodine does not aim to deliver the absolute highest performance, it does